gmc-code/PC-Python/docs/turtle/turtle_circles_and_polygons.rst

     | extent - an angle, a number (or None for whole circle), which determines which part of the circle is drawn
     | steps - an integer (or None for a circle) which allows polygons to be drawn.

-| The center is radius units left of the turtle.
+| The center is radius units left of the turtle at right angles from its heading if the radius is positive.
-| The circle or arc is drawn counterclockwise if radius is positive, otherwise in clockwise direction.
+| The circle or arc is drawn counterclockwise if radius is positive, clockwise direction if negative.
 | The direction of the turtle is changed by the amount of extent.
+| The pensize increases the circle line inwards an outwards from the radius distance.
+So a pensize of 41 draws the circle 20 pixels inwards and 20 pixels outwards from the exact radius position.
+This is important for predicting circle edges with large pensizes.

 ----